 You can even consider installing a door alarm from the house to the pool area, or invest in an automatic pool cover to eliminate the risk entirely!

 Pool drain suctions are stronger than most people think.
 If you get too close to a drain with a non-compliant cover, the suction can get a hold of jewelry, swimwear, or hair.
 This can result in drain entrapment or entanglement, which can lead to injuries in both kids and adults.
 After all, ensuring that your pool has safe drain covers is the law!

 The Virginia Graeme Baker Pool and Spa Safety Act (VGBA) is a federal law requiring pools and spas to maintain safer compliant drain covers and avoid entrapment hazards.

 Modern pools are equipped with Ground Fault Circuit Interruption (GFCI) protections.
 In short, a GFCI is a circuit breaker designed to shut off electrical power when a ground fault occurs, preventing fatal electrocution in the pool.

 While highly effective, these devices must be tested on a recurring basis to ensure proper functionality.
 Pool managers and owners should hire qualified electricians who can guarantee that your pool and its surrounding area are electrically safe and compliant.

-According to the CDC, there has been a rise of recreational water illnesses (RWIs), including respiratory, skin, ear, eye, and wound infections.
-Kids and adults can contract RWIs by swallowing, breathing or even having contact with contaminated pool water.
+According to the CDC, there has been a rise in recreational water illnesses (RWIs), including respiratory, skin, ear, eye, and wound infections.
+Kids and adults can contract RWIs by swallowing, breathing, or even having contact with contaminated pool water.